transpose-publishing/landscapeStudy/analysis_plan.md

 - fix data entry errors
 - re-import data from first and third row from RAW tab
 - do general overview for all variables
+- fix plotly in md (probably just dont use ggplotly for md output) DONE

 Later bit: look at data from database, and compare them.